TheochemUI/eOn/docs/source/user_guide/minimization.md

 ## Refinement

-For paths far from the minimum, a two-stage optimization can be faster: start with a robust optimizer (QuickMin or FIRE) and switch to LBFGS after the forces drop below a threshold.
+For paths far from the minimum, a two-stage optimization can be faster: start with QuickMin or FIRE and switch to LBFGS after the forces drop below a threshold.

 ```{code-block} ini